Aquilegia: Description

 Aquilegia is a genus of herbaceous, perennial flowering plants in the family Ranunculaceae (buttercups).
 The genus is highly variable in appearance.
-Though they are perennials, certain species are short-lived, with some exhibiting lifespans more similar to biennials and others only flourishing for six to eight years.
+Though they are perennials, certain species are short-lived, with some exhibiting lifespans more similar to biennials and others only flourishing for three to six years.
 Following a dormant period in the winter, columbines will grow foliage and have a brief flowering period.
-Some columbines bloom the first year after sowing, others will bloom in their second.
+Some columbines bloom the first year after sowing, others will first bloom in their second year.
 Later, seed heads will emerge and split, sowing new seed.
 The foliage lives through the summer before wilting and dying going into the fall.

 Aquilegia plants grow from slim, woody rootstocks that comprise the perennial portion of the plants.
-One or more annual aerial stems rise from the rootstocks each growing season, ultimately dry out following fruiting.
-Leaves can grow in both basal (from the base of the plant) and cauline (from the aerial stem) arrangements.
+One or more annual aerial stems rise from the rootstocks each growing season, ultimately drying out following fruiting.
+Leaves can grow in both basal (from where the plant meets the soil) and cauline (from an aerial stem) arrangements.
 Leaves emanating from closer to the plant's core are generally borne on flexible petioles, while leaves further from the core generally lack petioles.
-The compound leaves of Aquilegia are generally ternate (each leaf dividing in three leaflets), biternate (each leaf dividing into three components that in turn each bear three leaflets, for a total of nine leaflets), or triternate (each leaf divides into three components three times, for a total of 27 leaflets).
+The compound leaves of Aquilegia are generally ternate, biternate, or triternate.
+Ternate leaves each divide into three leaflets, biternate leaves divide into three components that each in turn bear three leaflets for a total of nine leaflets, and triternate leaves divide into three components three times for a total of 27 leaflets.

 The flowering stems emerge from rosettes during the spring and summer.
 Each inflorescence appears at the terminus of an aerial stem and can reach 30 cm long.
-Depending the species, an inflorescence will feature one to ten of either cymes (flower clusters) or solitary flowers.
-Flower morphology varies across the genus, but all columbine flowers emerge from buds that are initially nodding.
+Depending on the species, an inflorescence will feature one to ten of either cymes (flower clusters) or solitary flowers.
+Flower morphology varies across the genus, but all columbine flowers emerge from buds that are initially nodding (facing downward).
 Flowers can be monochromatic or display multiple colors.
 The typical flower color for columbines is blue in shades ranging into purple and nearly black shades.
 Blue flowering is especially the norm in European columbines, where only A. aurea possesses yellow flowers.
 In North America, yellow and red flowers are typical, with blue and blue-purple flowers almost exclusive to high-altitude species.

-The perianth (non-reproductive portion) of Aquilegia flowers generally comprise five sepals that look like petals and five petals.
-Each petal typically comprises two portions: a blade, which are broad and project towards the front of the flower, and a nectar spur, a nectar-bearing structure which projects backwards.
+The perianth (non-reproductive portion) on an Aquilegia flower generally comprises five sepals that look like petals and five true petals.
+Each petal typically comprises two portions: a blade, which is broad and projects towards the front of the flower, and a nectar spur, which is a nectar-bearing structure which projects backward.
 The hollow spurs attract pollinators and give columbine flowers a distinctive appearance.
-Depending on the species, spurs can have a hooked, horn-like appearance, with straight to coiled spurs also present in the genus.
+Some species possess spurs with hooked, horn-like appearances, while other species can have spurs that are either straight or coiled.
 Some columbines, such as A. ecalcarata, are naturally spurless.
-Recessive spurlessness individuals and populations can also be found within typically spurred species.
+Individuals and populations can also be found with recessive spurlessness within typically spurred species.